marunpeng93/tas/benchmark/__readme.md

 tas.forEach         461714	times/sec
 ```

 In fact, the hardware environment is a Macbook Pro (Retina, 13-inch, Late 2013).
 Obviously, if you are running the above tests on the server, the performance will be more higher.
-That's why we emphasize "more than 3 million".
+That's why we emphasize "more than".